-The company is registered to carry out the activity of trading in crystal products, jewellery, pearls and precious stones, imitation jewellery, watches, clocks and spare parts.
+The company is registered to carry out trading in crystal products, jewellery, pearls and precious stones, imitation jewellery, watches, clocks and spare parts.

 Events since the end of the year

 There were no important events, which have occurred since the year end that materially affect the company.